-A great little feature that is not seen on any other bike computers are the two rows of LED lights at the left side and top of the Wahoo ELEMNT Bolt.
-The left row is semi-customizable so you can program it to provide a quick way to see if you’re on pace with important performance metrics you set up, like speed, cadence, and power.
-The top row of LEDs shows notifications and alerts.
+A great little feature that is not seen on any other bike computer is the row of 7 LED lights at the top of the Wahoo ELEMNT Bolt.
+These LED’s are handy for navigational information, but they can also show you your speed, power, or Heart Rate zone.
+(You can configure your HR zones in the profile tab.)
+These LEDS will also display data about the notifications you receive.
 Most notably, if you are following a route – even just a breadcrumbs route – these lights will blink red if you go off course, and blink green when you get back on course.

 Video Review of the Wahoo ELEMNT Bolt

 Turn-by-turn Navigation with Garmin Edge 530 vs Wahoo ELEMNT Bolt

 Both the Garmin Edge 530 and the Wahoo ELEMNT Bolt come with good, preloaded maps.
 The Edge 530 is now almost as good for navigation as the 1030 Plus, 1030, and 830.
 With the only caveat being that it cannot find POIs (Points of Interest such as coffee shops), and you cannot type in an address on the unit and find it.
 But you can get full turn-by-turn navigation (with the street names shown) to any point you drop on the map, or any route you load into the unit, regardless of the source (Garmin Connect, Strava, Komoot, etc.)

 Considering its price, we are very impressed that the Wahoo Bolt ships with worldwide preinstalled base maps.
 These include maps of North America, Europe, Asia, Oceania, and South America.
 If you wish, you can download maps for Russia, Asia, and Africa via WiFi